Constitution & Rules

 h) An auditor/s shall be elected at the Annual General Meeting.

 i) Fourteen days before the Annual General Meeting the Hon.
-Treasurer shall provide for consideration of the members, a Balance Sheet, duly audited.
+Treasurer shall provide for consideration of the members, the Annual Accounts, duly audited.

 j) Where possible, 8 weeks preliminary notice of the Annual General Meeting, together with a reminder of the closing date for amendments to rule, shall be given to all Clubs in membership.
 Return to Top>